MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 # Exercise 1 - Configure Retention Policies

-Within the following tasks in these exercise labs, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is based in Texas and wants to implement retention policies to adhere to state laws, which stipulates that records may be deleted after three years without constituting an offense.
+In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is based in Texas and wants to implement retention policies to adhere to state laws, which stipulates that records may be deleted after three years without constituting an offense.

 In order to adhere to this law your organization has created a retention plan to retain all items in the organization for three years.

 ### Task 1 – Create company-wide Retention Policy

-In this exercise you will create a company-wide retention policy, apply a retention period and set the locations that the policy will be applied to.
+In this exercise you will create a company-wide retention policy, apply a retention period, and set the locations that the policy will be applied to.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-2. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Compliance Center as **Joni Sherman**.
+2. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Compliance Center as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Joni's password should be provided by your lab hosting provider.

 3. In the **Compliance Center**, in the left navigation pane, select **Policies** and under **Data** select **Retention**.

-6. On the **Information Governance** page, in the **Retention** tab, select **+ New retention policy**.
+4. On the **Information Governance** page, in the **Retention** tab, select **+ New retention policy**.

-8. On the **Name your policy page**, for the **Name** and **Description** enter the following information:
+5. On the **Name your policy page**, for the **Name** and **Description** enter the following information:

 	- Name: Company Wide
 	- Description: All locations except for teams

+6. Select the **Next** button.

+7. In the **Choose locations to apply the policy** area make sure Exchange Email, SharePoint sites, OneDrive accounts, and Microsoft 365 Groups are selected and then select **Next**.

+8. On the **Retention settings** page, for the **Retain items for a specific period** section, enter the following information:

+	- Retain items for a specific period: Three Years
+	- **Start the retention period based on**: When it was last modified

 9. Select the **Next** button.

-10. On the **Settings** page, for the **Do you want to retain content** section, enter the following information:

-	- **Yes, I want to retain it**: Set to enable
-	- For this long... – 3 – Years
-	- **Retain the content based on**: When it was last modified

-11. Select the **Next** button.

-12. On the **Choose locations** page enable the following setting:

-	- Apply policy only to content in Exchange email, public folders, Office 365 groups, OneDrive, and SharePoint documents.

-13. Select the **Next** button.

-14. On the **Review your settings** page, select the **Create this policy** button
+10. On the **Review your settings** page, select the **Submit** button

-You have successfully created a retention policy for the Exchange email, public folders, Office 365 groups, OneDrive, and SharePoint documents locations.
+You have successfully created a retention policy for the Exchange email, Microsoft 365 groups, OneDrive, and SharePoint sites locations.
 This retention policy will retain items in these locations for three years from when the item was last modified date.
-This can take up to 24 hours to be apply.
+This can take up to 24 hours to be apply in your tenant.

 ### Task 2 – Create location-based Retention Policies with Filter